-When you average about 4 long haul flights a month, your friends know you as the ‘international one’ of the group and you currently have more American dollars in your pocket than the currency of the country you actually live in.
-Just trying to keep your life on track with any kind of normality has its challenges and uncertainties
+When you average four long haul flights a month, the word captain and crew have become more familiar than mom and dad, you sleep far better on a plane than you do in any bed and you currently have more American dollars in your pocket than the currency of the country you actually live in, Just trying to keep your life on track with any kind of normality can be all kinds of challenging.

 Ok, so I travel the world which is wonderful and I’m lucky enough to have had fed baby elephants in Kenya, walked across the great wall of China and swam in some of the most beautiful ocean across the world.
 But all of this comes at an expensive price.